Jack-Coutts/Zip-Instrument-Data/README.md

 # Zip-Instrument-Data

+An imporved version of this CLI application can be found [here](https://github.com/Jack-Coutts/rust_zipper_CLI) and this newer version should be used by members of the proteomics STP.

 This repository contains a python script that can be used to zip (compress) all subdirectories within a given directory.
 The script now gives the option to individually zip all the files in the directory as well.

 ## How to download the script